hunter-koppen/WhiteLabelModule/README.md

-## WhiteLabel Module
+## White Label Module

-Load any whitelabel styling on the fly, you can for example change the primary color whenever you want.
+Load any white label styling on the fly, you can for example change the primary color whenever you want.

 ## Features

 - Overwrite any sass variables whenever you want
-- Functionality to easily setup a custom brand style, allowing you to load a brand based on your own logic.
+- Functionality for easily setting up a custom brand style, allowing you to load a brand based on your own logic.
 - Easy to adjust to support any variables you want
 - Loads Atlas colors by default